yoyoyoju/TIL/git/basic_git.md

 ```

 ### clone
-How to clone an existing repository
+How to clone an existing repository:
 * `git clone <url>`: clone the url into a dir created after the repository name
 * `git clone <url> <dirname>`: create a dir of dirname and clone the repository there
+* This remote is named as `origin`
+    * automatically sets my local master branch to track the (origin) remote master branch